 Washington State Department of Health Requirements

-Phase 1: Outdoor Services of up to 100 attendees, including staff.
+Phase 1: Outdoor Services only, of up to 100 attendees, excluding staff.
 No potluck or choirs.
 Face-coverings required.
 Indoor services are not allowed in this phase.

-Phase 2: Indoor services of 25% capacity or 200 people, whichever is fewer (including staff).
+Phase 2: Indoor services of 25% capacity or 200 people, whichever is fewer (excluding staff).
 No potluck or choirs.
 Face-coverings required.

-Phase 3: Indoor services of 50% capacity or 400 people, whichever is fewer (including staff).
+Phase 3: Indoor services of 50% capacity or 400 people, whichever is fewer (excluding staff).
 No potlucks or choirs.
 Face-coverings required.

 - Have a written COVID-19 plan available for each venue that includes exposure control, mitigation, and recovery.
 (Consider using this document as a template.
 See WA State guidelines for more detail.)

 - Require all attendees to wear face-coverings for the duration of the event.